Painful intelligence: What AI can tell us about human suffering: Reducing expectation of rewards

+In Buddhist philosophy, it is recommended to acknowledge the unsatisfactoriness of all phenomena.
+A basic justification for this can be constructed using our \eqsuff: if the agent is strongly convinced about the unsafisfactoriness of all phenomena, its expectation of reward will be very low, and the reward loss will be small and rarely even occurs.
+Thus, here we are talking about a very general, if a bit vague, strategy for lowering the expectations of rewards.
 As a training method of great generality, the Stoics suggested reviewing any plan of future action with the view of anticipating what could go wrong and how the plan will not lead to great enjoyment after all.
-Epictetus gives a famous example of going to a Roman bath:\footnote{Paragraph 4 of \EN.} \begin{quote} If you are going to bathe, picture to yourself the things which usually happen in the bath: some people splash the water, some push, some use abusive language, and others steal. \end{quote} With this mindset, you will not expect much enjoyment, i.e., reward, and you will not be disappointed.
-Such a scenario could be analysed in terms of uncontrollability and unsatisfactoriness as well, but unsatisfactoriness may be a more natural viewpoint.\footnote{In particular, such mental imagery may serve to increase the perceived probability of adverse events based on what is called the availability heuristic \citep{tversky1974judgment}.
+Epictetus gives a famous example of going to a Roman bath:\footnote{Paragraph 4 of \EN.} \begin{quote} If you are going to bathe, picture to yourself the things which usually happen in the bath: some people splash the water, some push, some use abusive language, and others steal. \end{quote} With this mindset, you will not expect much enjoyment, i.e.\ reward, and you will not be disappointed.
+Such a scenario could be analyzed in terms of uncontrollability and unsatisfactoriness as well, but unsatisfactoriness may be a more natural viewpoint.\footnote{In particular, such mental imagery may serve to increase the perceived probability of adverse events based on what is called the availability heuristic \citep{tversky1974judgment}.
 That is, humans tend to estimate the probability of events based on how easily they can recall (or imagine) those events.
 If you willfully imagine an event happening in the future, that will make the event more accessible in terms of memory retrieval, and thus you may start considering its probability of happening is higher.
 When things going wrong are perceived to have a higher probability, expected reward is necessarily reduced.
-Thus, imagining adverse events may be a particularly powerful way of influencing unconscious decision-making processes. }
+Thus, imagining adverse events may be a particularly powerful way of influencing unconscious decision-making processes.
+It could be counterargued that such simulation of negative events creates suffering by itself.
+This may be true, but it seems that the suffering created by such \textit{deliberate} simulation is quite small compared to the possible real-life frustration. }

+Using our computational theories, we can penetrate still deeper into the meaning of unsatisfactoriness.
+Suppose you can get chocolate quite easily and there is little uncertainty about its great taste.
+It is not obvious how uncertainty or uncontrollability would be a problem here.
+But, we can still say that the chocolate is unsatisfactory because there are various \textit{negative long-term side effects} hidden in the apparently rewarding object.